runpod/runpod-python/README.md

 ## 🤝 | Community and Contributing

 We welcome both pull requests and issues on [GitHub](https://github.com/runpod/runpod-python).
-Bug fixes and new features are encouraged.
+Bug fixes and new features are encouraged, but please read our [contributing guide](CONTRIBUTING.md) first.

 <div align="center">